Dog training tips, common health problems, favorite dog treat recipes

 Of course, just like with people, there are many other health issues that could potentially occur.
 Always bring your dog to the vet for an in-person examination if he's showing signs of illness or injury (please don't rely on information found on the internet - only with a thorough physical exam can your vet advise you on what to do next!).

-A luxating patella or "dislocation of the kneecap" is fairly common in small breed dogs.
-Sometimes the dog will not appear bothered by it, while others may experience pain whenever the knee pops out.
+• Small breed dogs such as the Chihuahua, Beagle, Minature Pinscher, Yorkshire Terrier, etc. are more prone to to a luxating patella or "dislocation of the kneecap".
+Sometimes the dog will not appear bothered by it, while other dogs may experience pain whenever the knee pops out.
 This condition can be surgically corrected by an orthopedic veterinary surgeon.
 Recovery time is often several weeks, but once healed, dogs will usually do very well.

 And finally, remember that just because a certain breed may have a higher incidence of certain health problems... it does not mean that they'll necessarily get it!
 Likewise, although a particular breed "usually" isn't susceptible to certain conditions, he could still develop it.